dsoprea/CodeMirrorRemoteValidator/README.md

-A simple CodeMirror asynchronous lint plugin of convenience that will receive code, send it to a callback (that can send it somewhere via Ajax, etc..), and apply any discovered errors on return.
+An asynchronous CodeMirror lint plugin that will receive code, send it to a callback (that can send it somewhere via Ajax, etc..), and apply any discovered errors on return.
+It's meant to be convenient, not complicated.

 Just drop a copy of CodeMirror into a directory named "codemirror", and the example should work.
 Although the error shown does correspond to the code, this